-Attendees enjoyed interactions with multiple leaders in the field of sleep research and sleep medicine at the exhibit hall, poster hall, and general session presentations.
-Attendees were able to make the most of the experience by participating in the SLEEP Trail, an interactive experience based on Boston’s famous Freedom Trail that allowed on of the attendees to win a 60” curved television, among other great prizes!
+Attendees enjoyed interacting with leaders in the field of sleep research and sleep medicine at the exhibit hall, poster hall, and general session presentations.
+Attendees were able to make the most of the experience by participating in the SLEEP Trail, an interactive experience based on Boston’s famous Freedom Trail, which allowed one attendee to win a 60” curved television!

-SLEEP 2017 offered 14 different post graduate courses, full and half-day lectures, that dove deep into the field of sleep.
-These courses were highlighted by presentations on things such as 2017 Year in Review, Managing and Treating Sleep and Sleepiness in Workplace Settings, and Adolescent Sleep Medicine: State of the Art 2017 – among many others.
+SLEEP 2017 offered 14 postgraduate courses in both full and half-day formats, providing a deep dive into the field of sleep.
+Courses included 2017 Year in Review, Managing and Treating Sleep and Sleepiness in Workplace Settings, and Adolescent Sleep Medicine: State of the Art 2017.

-Attendees and exhibitors raved about the convenient location, venue, and thorough presentations.
-We hope you enjoyed SLEEP 2017, and help make SLEEP 2018 in Baltimore even better.
+Attendees and exhibitors raved about the convenient location, accessible venue, and thorough presentations.
+We hope you enjoyed SLEEP 2017, and we invite you to help make SLEEP 2018 even better!